Kashyap-Rathore/Data_Analysis_Using_Pandas_Profiling/README.md

 2. Run the python file using command, python filename.py -> python data_analysis_using_pandas_profiling.py

 Output:
-1. html file will be generated with all the statistics
+1. html file will be generated with all the statistics.